 On January 1, 2020, the Company entered into a lease agreement for its office space.
 The lease contract is for a period of 4 years and 2 months and is renewable at the Company's option under certain terms and conditions.
 The lease contract can be pre-terminated at the Company's option any time after the start of the third year of the lease term subject to a 12-month prior notice.
 The lease contract includes an escalation clause, which is an annual rent increase of 5.00%.
-As of December 31, 2023, the Company has no contingent rent payable.
+This lease expired on February 29, 2024.